ManolisPapa/GitLabAssignment/README.md

     doskey /history > history.txt (this returns all the commands you used that are in memory.
 You can remove any commands you think contain unimportant or sensitive information)

 ## Task 2:
+For this next task, you'll work in pairs so text one of your friends and partner up.

+From now on I will refer to you as Partner 1 and Partner 2, so make sure you pick your roles and stick to them.

+Partner 1 should create a Github repository (named lab-assignment-task-2) and add the files from the task2 directory of this repo.
+Partner 2 should clone the repository and implement the features labeled #Partner2.
+Try to commit frequently.
+After Partner 2 has completed their tasks they should push their changes to the remote repo and inform Partner 1.
+Partner 1 should pull these changes locally and implement the features labeled #Partner1.
+Try to commit frequently.
+You understand that this can be an on-going, repeating process but for the purposes of this assignment, we'll leave it here.

+To complete this task, you need to invite me (ManolisPapa) to your repository.

+## Task 3:
+This one should be fairly simple but a bit time consuming.
+After you complete the above tasks, you need to fork this repository and add the following:
+A directory named 'Github username-Identification number' (e.g. ManolisPapa-8220116).
+In this directory you should add your .txt files from task1 and a task2.txt file in which you should provide
+1. A link to your repository for task2,
+2. Who you partnered up with and
+3. Something fun or interesting about yourself (points will be deducted if I don't find what you wrote interesting)

+After doing this, you need to open a pull request so your changes can be added to this repository.